 Why use a reference column?

-When new transactional data needs to fed into a model, this often amounts to many thousands or millions of rows – many of which have already been imported.
+When new transactional data needs to be fed into a model, this often amounts to many thousands or millions of rows – many of which have already been imported.
 By including a reference column, you will enable Pecan to recognize pre-existing rows and skip importing them.
 This achieves two things:

 Dramatically speeds up the importing process